RonniePeng1/cervical_cancer_classification/README.md

 # Cervical Cancer Classification with Machine Learning

 This repository contains the code and analysis for the final project by **Yupeng He** and **Martin Li**.
-The project focuses on the classification of cervical cancer using various machine learning models and techniques to handle class imbalance in the dataset.
+The project focuses on the binary classification of cervical cancer using various machine learning models and techniques to handle class imbalanced outcome in the dataset.

 ## Project Overview